Vacation Cruise Can Soothe Cancer Patient, CaregiverCancer & Caregiving

 Thankfully, there are travel insurance companies who will cover pre-existing conditions and these can be sourced through the Internet.

-Here are some I found:
+Here are a couple I found:

 Access to an on board doctor and medical team also is a great benefit.